Archdiocese of Westminster: Liturgical and pastoral life

-Westminster Cathedral is the mother church of the Roman Catholic Diocese of Westminster.
+Westminster Cathedral is the mother church of the Roman Catholic Archdiocese of Westminster.

 The seat of the Archbishop of Westminster in 2024.
 The coat of arms of the incumbent Cardinal Vincent Nichols is placed above.

 Liturgy in the diocese is primarily based around the ordinary form of the Roman Rite, promulgated by Pope Paul VI, now in its third edition.
 However, as might be expected from a city as cosmopolitan as London, there is a great diversity in the liturgy as celebrated by Catholics.
 The Latin Mass Society celebrates the liturgy according to the extraordinary form of the Roman Rite.
 The Ukrainian Greek Catholics have a strong presence in the diocese with their own cathedral in Binney Street close to Bond Street.
 There is a Lebanese Maronite community based at Our Lady of Sorrows Catholic Church in Cirencester Street in West London; a Melkite community in Pimlico, at St Barnabas' Church of England church; an Ethiopian Catholic church, Our Lady Queen of Heaven, in Queensway West London; an Eritrean Catholic Church, St Aidan of Lindisfarne, in East Acton; a Chaldean Catholic church, St Anne's, in Laxton Place; and a Belarusian Catholic church in Holden Avenue in North London.
 There are also a large number of Masses for the expatriate Polish community; as well as dedicated French, German, Italian, Portuguese and Spanish language churches.
 There are also ethnic chaplaincies serving Catholics from Africa, Albania, Brazil, the Caribbean, China, Croatia, the Philippines, India, Hungary, Ireland, Korea, Latin America, Lithuania, Malta, Portugal, Romania, Slovakia, Czechia, Slovenia, Sri Lanka, Traveller, Gypsy and Roma communities, and Vietnam.

 The diocese is also responsible for many institutional chaplaincies, including Heathrow Airport, hospitals and prisons.
 See St. George's Interdenominational Chapel, Heathrow Airport for more information about the Heathrow Airport Latin-Church Catholic chaplaincy.